francisco-rente/FEUP-BDNR/README.md

 A store management system built on top of real-life reviews, using the react, express and node.js frameworks for the application and the NoSQL Couchbase database for the data storage.

+## Features

+A fully functional store management system with:
+ - A frontend in React JS
+ - A backend in Node JS
+ - A database instance of Couchbase, a NoSQL document-based database.
+It incorporates features such as transactions, events (triggers), full-text search, and geo-spatial queries.

+Read more about it in our final presentation [here](./docs/Couchbase%20-%20Final%20presentation%20-%20G03%20.pdf).

 ## Contributors

 - António Ribeiro ([@francisco-rente](https://github.com/francisco-rente))